terraform-google-modules/terraform-google-network/docs/upgrading_to_v11.0.0.md

 The v11.0 release contains backwards-incompatible changes.

-This update requires upgrading the minimum provider version of `hashicorp/google` to `6.28` and `hashicorp/google-beta` to `6.28` for network-firewall-policy sub-module.
+This update requires upgrading:
+- minimum provider version of `hashicorp/google` to `6.28` and `hashicorp/google-beta` to `6.28` for network-firewall-policy sub-module.
+- minimum provider version of `hashicorp/google` to `6.19` for vpc sub-module.